National Eligibility-cum-Entrance Test (NEET): Avoid These 10 Common Mistakes During Preparation

 This exam, conducted by the Central Board of Secondary Education (CBSE), requires not just hard work, but also the right technique to clear it.
 It is essential to ensure that your preparations are headed in the right direction if you wish to crack the paper.

-Here are some common mistakes you should avoid while preparing for NEET 2022.
+Here are some common mistakes you should avoid while preparing for National Eligibility-cum-Entrance Test (NEET).

 1. Not Following Time Tables